 - Quit smoking centres .
 Some quit smoking centres are still offering a telephone service.
 Please contact the centre nearest you to check whether the service is available.

 There are proven pharmaceutical aids (nicotine replacement therapies, buproprion and varenicline tablets) that can help you quit smoking.
 With a prescription, they are covered by the Régie de l’assurance maladie du Québec for 12 weeks and by private drug insurance plans.
 Your family physician or pharmacist can help you by prescribing a pharmacological aid that is appropriate for your situation.
 Pharmacists can prescribe nicotine replacement therapies and some even offer a delivery service.
 Contact your pharmacist for information.

 Recommendations for people who smoke or vape

 If you continue to smoke or vape, follow these measures to protect your health and the health of the people around you:

-- At all times, practice social distancing (2 metres) and follow the health recommendations for everyone;
+- At all times, practice physical distancing (1 metre) and follow the basic health instructions;

 - Avoid sharing a cigarette or a vaping device with other people;